MahimaR0927/spotify-clustering-project/README.md

    - Run all cells from top to bottom
    - This will also generate clustered_spotify.csv in the data folder

-**Note: Alternatively, you can also clone this repo, cd spotify-clustering-project (if not already), open, and run these files in **VS Code** with the Jupyter Extension (Microsoft) extension installed.**
+**Note: Alternatively, you can also clone this repo, cd spotify-clustering-project, open, and run these files in VS Code with the Jupyter Extension (Microsoft) extension installed.**

 ## Research Question
 Do clusters formed from audio features naturally correspond to overall human-perceived moods?